Ender5674/chrome-workshop-unsubscriber/README.md

 This is code that manipulates your steam account.
 Everyone should be skeptical and weary about executing code like this.
 By ensuring that you download from github is what you run, you can ensure that the code you see here is what you are running.

 If you are unsure about executing this code, then ask someone who can understand this code to vet it for you.

+Remember, this is about trust and I want to make sure this code is trustworthy considering the potential for abuse that exists here.
+As such, this tool will NEVER be available anywhere outside of github.

 ## Firefox?